Monday, September 23, 2024

 4. Order any other relief appropriate to correct or remedy the Respondents' violations.
 This would be seeking the Courts to make these relief efforts to happen.

-But we also know that the insulin therapeutic class has an abundance of third-party data including from the FTC's own 6(b) study, some of which was published as an "Interim Report", as well as from the Senate Finance Committee Report, plus peer-reviewed academic research such as the research undertaken by University of Southern California and even from an audit undertaken by the U.S. Office of Personnel Management Office of the Inspector General's Office of Audits and ALL of that third-party data and research is admissible in court, and can be used by FTC in its litigation against the PBMs.
-However, more broadly, assuming the FTC proves it is being done for insulin, it is believed the same practices are being applied to every prescription drug class sold (to one degree or another) in the U.S.
+But we also know that the insulin therapeutic class has an abundance of third-party data including from the FTC's own 6(b) study, some of which was published as an "Interim Report", as well as from the Senate Finance Committee Report, plus independent, academic peer-reviewed research such as the research undertaken by University of Southern California and even from an audit undertaken by the U.S. Office of Personnel Management Office of the Inspector General's Office of Audits (conducted on behalf of the American Postal Workers Union Health Plan's Pharmacy operations as administered by Cigna's Express Scripts, Inc.) and ALL of that third-party data and research is admissible in court, and can be used by FTC in its litigation against the PBMs.

 We also know that the FTC lawsuit would argue that CVS Caremark, Cigna Express Scripts and United Health's OptumRx had engaged "in anticompetitive and unfair rebating practices," leading to the artificial insulin price inflation, as well as impairing access to lower-cost drugs (including both unbranded "authorized generics" and legitimate biosimilars), and shifting "high insulin list prices to vulnerable patients," according to the FTC statement (see https://www.ftc.gov/news-events/news/press-releases/2024/09/ftc-sues-prescription-drug-middlemen-artificially-inflating-insulin-drug-prices for the announcement).

-As described in the complaint, one PBM Vice President acknowledged that this strategy allowed the Big Three PBMs to continue to "drink down the tasty ... [cash] rebates" on high list price, highly rebated insulins.
+As described in the FTC's complaint, one PBM Vice President acknowledged that this strategy allowed the Big Three PBMs to continue to "drink down the tasty ... [cash] rebates" on high list price, highly rebated insulins.

-Of course, in March 2023, in rapid succession, Eli Lilly & Company, Inc. https://www.prnewswire.com/news-releases/lilly-cuts-insulin-prices-by-70-and-caps-patient-insulin-out-of-pocket-costs-at-35-per-month-301758946.html, followed by Novo Nordisk, Inc. https://www.prnewswire.com/news-releases/novo-nordisk-to-lower-us-prices-of-several-pre-filled-insulin-pens-and-vials-up-to-75-for-people-living-with-diabetes-in-january-2024-301771409.html, and then Sanofi Aventis LLC https://www.globenewswire.com/en/news-release/2023/03/16/2629188/0/en/Press-Release-Sanofi-cuts-U-S-list-price-of-Lantus-its-most-prescribed-insulin-by-78-and-caps-out-of-pocket-Lantus-costs-at-35-for-all-patients-with-commercial-insurance.html all collectively announced they were abandoning the rebate-contracting sales model for the insulin therapeutic class of drugs.
-While they had abandoned the rebate-contracting for insulin, drug companies are continuing to use the rebate-contracting sales model for other classes of drugs.
-One reason they decided to abandon rebate-contracting sales for insulin was because a provision of the American Rescue Plan of 2021 https://www.kff.org/policy-watch/what-are-the-implications-of-the-recent-elimination-of-the-medicaid-prescription-drug-rebate-cap/ meant they would be forced to actually PAY MEDICAID, and pharma would never do that.
+Of course, in March 2023, in rapid succession, Eli Lilly & Company, Inc. https://www.prnewswire.com/news-releases/lilly-cuts-insulin-prices-by-70-and-caps-patient-insulin-out-of-pocket-costs-at-35-per-month-301758946.html, followed by Novo Nordisk, Inc. https://www.prnewswire.com/news-releases/novo-nordisk-to-lower-us-prices-of-several-pre-filled-insulin-pens-and-vials-up-to-75-for-people-living-with-diabetes-in-january-2024-301771409.html, and then Sanofi Aventis LLC https://www.globenewswire.com/en/news-release/2023/03/16/2629188/0/en/Press-Release-Sanofi-cuts-U-S-list-price-of-Lantus-its-most-prescribed-insulin-by-78-and-caps-out-of-pocket-Lantus-costs-at-35-for-all-patients-with-commercial-insurance.html all collectively announced they were slashing insulin list prices (Lilly was effectively abandoning the rebate-contracting sales model for the insulin therapeutic class of drugs).

-Predictably, the PBMs had different opinions.
+Predictably, the PBMs had different opinions on the FTC litigation.
 For example, Bloomberg Law reported (see https://www.bloomberg.com/news/articles/2024-09-20/ftc-sues-drug-middlemen-over-manipulating-insulin-market for the article):

 Interestingly, the FTC complaint did not exactly let the big insulin-makers off-the-hook.
 The vertically-integrated (with commercial healthcare insurance companies) PBMs are merely the first targets.
 For several years, the FTC has been warning pharma that trying to prevent competition is illegal restraint of trade which can be prosecuted.
 FTC Bureau of Competition Deputy Director Mr. Rao's official statement concluded by saying: